binhonglee/wings/docs/index.md

 !!! warning "Nim `date`"
     It is currently unsupported since I haven't figure out how to parse ISOString time properly from `string` in Nim.

+Click [here](./api) for code documentation instead.

 **Usage**

-- Download the appropriate binary [here](https://github.com/binhonglee/wings/releases/tag/v0.0.3-alpha).
+- Download the appropriate binary [here](https://github.com/binhonglee/wings/releases/tag/v0.0.4-alpha).
 - Add binary to an included path and rename it to `wings`.
 - Run `wings -c:{config_file} {filepath}` to generate the files.